VOLKSWAGEN GOLF R REVIEW

 Volkswagen Golf R Fuel Type

-Every version of the Volkswagen Golf R has diesel engine fuel.
+Every version of the Volkswagen Golf R has Premium Gasoline engine fuel.
 This means that it takes less energy to get this car moving which makes it easier on its battery, oil, and drive train in general.
 The downside is that you will have to pay more attention to your vehicle after 100,000 miles because if neglected for too long your engine may need serious work in order to start up.
 The upside is that you can easily maintain this car yourself, and it will pay for itself in the long run because you won’t have to rely on a mechanic to keep everything running smoothly.